Disclosure: This article may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 When we have opinions and outrage at issues in our world that need to change, where do we start on that path to making a difference?
 “True empowerment comes from giving yourself permission to think and act.”

-A great talk to challenge you to think how you can get your voice heard.
+A great talk to challenge you to think about how you can get your voice heard.
 Instead of denying yourself the rights to express yourself, take the opportunities that exist and tell your stories, identify the mediums where you can get your voice heard.
 It’s easier now than ever before.

 3 – Your Body Language May Shape Who You Are – Amy Cuddy